Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 They will go into the stable in the backyard, we'll build them a nice shelt...
 THE BACKYARD?!
 No, no, no, the horses should have been *inside* the castle!
 We don't want to leave them unprotected outside!
 It's a castle after all!
 And where do our 14 servants live?
 Surely we didn't need to mention that we never take care of the horses by ourselves.

 Oh boy.
-Good thing we have python nowadays!
+Good thing we have Python nowadays!

 ### A more realistic example: ICU patient supervision